NirmalHegde/NirmalHegde/README.md

 ## 😄 About Me:
 I am a Systems Design Engineering student at the University of Waterloo and am very fond of developing all different types of programs!
 I am currently gaining my experience as a Backend/Fullstack SWE.

+## 🌱 Current Projects:
+Currently in UW Blueprint and working with an NPO to provide a new payment flow that allows parents to schedule their kids for various summer camps and sign up for day care opportunities.

 ## 💼 Past Internships:
 ### Carta
 Developed flow to onboard employees to various Cap Table services in Django + React + PostgreSQL!